×

 • Q2 2024: SLE Limited Announces Partnership with Nihon Kohden for Neonatal Ventilation Solutions SLE Limited entered into a strategic partnership with Nihon Kohden to co-develop and distribute advanced neonatal ventilation solutions for intensive care units globally.

-• Q1 2024: Atom Medical Opens New Manufacturing Facility for Neonatal Intensive Care Equipment in Malaysia Atom Medical inaugurated a new manufacturing facility in Malaysia to increase production capacity for neonatal intensive care equipment, aiming to meet growing global demand.
+• Q1 2024: Atom Medical Opens New Manufacturing Facility for Neonatal Intensive Care Market Equipment in Malaysia Atom Medical inaugurated a new manufacturing facility in Malaysia to increase production capacity for neonatal intensive care equipment, aiming to meet growing global demand.

 • Q2 2024: Fisher & Paykel Healthcare Appoints New CEO to Drive Neonatal Care Expansion Fisher & Paykel Healthcare appointed a new CEO, signaling a strategic focus on expanding its neonatal intensive care product offerings and global market presence.